Cloud Lab Series • Part 1

 Identity Basics for Azure Security Labs

-Build around users, roles, least privilege, and Entra ID concepts that actually matter in real environments.
+Build around users, roles, least privilege, and identity concepts used in real environments.

 Coming next